 If any signs of RHDV2 are present, please call 1-800-347-7028 to report a potential case.

 If no signs of RHDV2 are present, and the rabbit appears to be social, you can keep the rabbit at home and try to find the owner using the steps and resources on multcopets.org.

 If you are able to locate the owner, you are able to give the rabbit back directly.

-If an owner isn’t found, we encourage finders of stray rabbits to foster them temporarily for fourteen days if possible to help prevent the potential spread of the virus.
+If an owner isn’t found, we strongly encourage finders of stray rabbits to foster them temporarily for fourteen (14) days to help prevent the potential spread of the virus.